mnot/I-D/web-proxy-desc/draft.md

 user to do so as part of accessing a site, they can gain access to the user's traffic, even when the user leaves the attacking network.

+Therefore, a user agent might allow configuration by entering a hostname (e.g., "example.net"), whereupon it retrieves the WPD, validates its certificate and contents, and present its information to the end user for confirmation.

+Once a WPD is confirmed, a user agent might "remember" it for future use; e.g., by allowing quick configuration through a drop-down menu.
+When a WPD nominates clientNetworks and the client does not have a suitable IP address, the drop-down might make that option unavailable.

-Likewise, only a single WPD ought be configured at a time; combining WPDs leads both to ambiguity (which has precedence?) and user confusion.
+It is envisioned that only a single WPD ought be configured at a time; combining WPDs leads to ambiguity regarding precedence and therefore user confusion.

 When a WPD is active, its ought be visible to the end user, to remind them of its presence, and to offer more information about the configured proxy.